 How to Keep Your Google Ad Grants Program Account in Compliance

-With such a high risk of non-profits losing their grants, Rank Fuse Interactive has a few tips for how you can keep your account in compliance with the new rules put in place by Google.
+With such a high risk of non-profits losing their grants, Rank Fuse Digital Marketing has a few tips for how you can keep your account in compliance with the new rules put in place by Google.

 More monitoring of your AdWords account may be required to make sure that you are staying within the constraints that Google has placed on grantees.
 For some organizations, this will be extremely difficult, as time and resources are better spent elsewhere.